Hillforts in Britain: Iron Age hillforts

-Iron Age hillforts made use of both natural and man-made defences, with the former including such geographical features as cliffs, steep slopes, rivers, lakes and the sea, and the latter largely consisting of banks and ditches.
-There were actually two forms of banks built at such sites: revetted and glacis.
+Iron Age hillforts made use of both natural and man-made defences.
+Natural defences include cliffs, steep slopes, rivers, lakes and the sea.
+Man-made defences largely consist of banks and ditches.
+There were two forms of banks built at such sites: revetted and glacis.
 Revetted banks present "a vertical or near-vertical outer face to the enemy.
 This outer face or revetment is normally of timber or dry stone walling, or a combination of the two, and retains the core of earth, chalk, clay etc., derived in most cases from the outer ditch."
-Glacis banks on the other hand "are usually triangular in cross-section and at their simplest consist of a single dump of the material excavated from the ditch."
-The number of these such ramparts differs in Iron Age British hillforts; some, which are known as univallate, are single-rampart only, whilst others, known as multivallate, are multi-rampart forts.
+Glacis banks "are usually triangular in cross-section and at their simplest consist of a single dump of the material excavated from the ditch."

+The number of these such ramparts differs in Iron Age British hillforts.
+Univallate, are single-rampart only.
+Multivallate, are multi-rampart forts.
 Commenting on their distribution across southern Britain, Forde-Johnston stated that "roughly one-third of the Iron Age forts in England and Wales have multivallate defences, the remaining two-thirds being univallate."
-It has been suggested that only the innermost rampart would be manned with the other ones serving more to make space and breakup charges.
+It has been suggested that only the innermost rampart would be manned, with the other ones serving more to make space and breakup charges.

 Purpose

 The reason for why British Iron Age peoples built hillforts is still under dispute.
 One school of thought, dominant amongst archaeologists in much of the nineteenth and twentieth centuries, holds that they were primarily defensive structures built in an era of intertribal warfare.
-However, in the late twentieth century, various archaeologists began to challenge this assumption, claiming that there was not sufficient evidence to back it up.
+In the late twentieth century, various archaeologists began to challenge this assumption, claiming that there was not sufficient evidence to back it up.
 As Mark Bowden and Dave McOmish remarked, "there is a tendency to assume that they were all built for similar purposes and are all performing similar functions", something that they note may well not have been true.

 Taking a similar stance, archaeologist Niall Sharples noted that "It is clear from [my] analysis of the sequence [of construction] at Maiden Castle, and by comparison with other sites, such as Danebury, that hillforts do not have a single function.
 A variety of different activities can be associated with these sites and with time the importance or perhaps the emphasis of certain activities changed dramatically."